mapledesign/modx-component-sync/README.md

 ## Colophon

-SyncX was developed by Maple Design Ltd. We build custom MODX applications and add-ons for global clients.
-[Contact us](http://www.mapledesign.co.uk/services/s/content-management-systems/modx-development/)! (end of shameless plug!).
+SyncX was developed by Peter Bowyer and the team at Maple Design Ltd. We build custom MODX applications and add-ons like this [easy to manage photo gallery](http://www.youtube.com/watch?v=SUbM_D2GT4s) to make your clients' lives easier.
+[Contact us](http://www.mapledesign.co.uk/services/s/content-management-systems/modx-development/) to find out how we can help!

 This code should be considered alpha-quality.
 We are using it but have not extensively tested it.